2022–23 Ulster Rugby season: Emerging Ireland tour

-First block
+Domestic season: first block

 The team opened the season with a 36–10 home victory over Connacht in the URC.
 Hooker Tom Stewart made his first senior start, scored a try and was named Player of the Match.
 After a high-scoring away win against Scarlets, in which John Cooney scored 30 points, Ulster lost at home to Leinster in heavy rain.
 There followed a 47–17 win over Ospreys, in which Luke Marshall and Sam Carter scored two tries each.
 Ulster then became the first northern hemisphere team to win in South Africa this season, beating the Lions in Johannesburg.
 Their next match, against the Sharks in Durban, was postponed after an outbreak of E. coli and norovirus meant they were unable to field a team.
 Ulster narrowly beat Munster away, with Rory Sutherland making his debut and John Andrew making his 100th appearance for the province, both off the bench, and went into the international break second in the URC table.